VQD-BSV/JpegExtractor/README.md

 # JpegExtractor
-Quickly extract JPEGs as RAW files and other formats with JPEG structure, main_1.py is an example of the code you use exe
+Quickly extract JPEGs as RAW files and other formats with JPEG structure, main_1.py is an example of the code you use exe If your file is damaged, it depends on whether the RAW header is lost or is fragmented, cutting the image data in half You can use it with raw/jpeg files encrypted by ransomware, note that this tool is not 100% sure of recovering all file types.
 ## Usage

 ## Donation